PROgRESS T32 Trainees

 Neonatal-Perinatal Medicine Fellow

-Dr. Von Klein is a third-year Neonatal-Perinatal Medicine Fellow at Vanderbilt University, committed to pursuing a career in academic medicine focused on health equity and neonatal outcomes following fellowship.
+Dr. Von Klein is a third-year Neonatal-Perinatal Medicine Fellow at Vanderbilt University, committed to pursuing a career in academic medicine focused on health-related social needs and neonatal outcomes following fellowship.
 She received her medical degree from Washington University School of Medicine in St. Louis and completed her residency program at Northwestern.
 Dr. Von Klein is interested in exploring the long term economic, psychosocial, and physical health ramifications of having a preterm infant on the family unit.

 Emily Moore, MD